 Why should you create a podcast?
 Well, the answer is simple enough.
 Podcasting is a way of reaching your online audience using your voice on recorded audio files.
 It’s similar to having your own radio station or an audio version of a blog.
 Just think about the traffic and the fellowship it can bring to your content!

 The audience for podcasts is recording faster growth than that for blog readership.
 At least four out of every ten Americans have listened to an online podcast according to recent reports.
 According to the latest Google trends, online searches for podcasts have surpassed searches for blogs.
+So, it’s the right time to start one.

 Also, advertising revenues for podcasting grew by 80%+ per year according to the Internet advertising bureau.
 All the largest corporations such as Google or Apple have taken note of this with its release of a dedicated podcast app which makes finding podcasts online easier.
 It’s easy to see why starting a podcast could be a great idea.